tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/README.md

 # FABRIC KNOWLEDGE BASE DEMO PROJECT

-DEMO DEMO The Fabric Knowledge Base project includes a set of Logical Units, code examples and objects that are used in all Knowledge Base articles and Learning Items.
+DEMO DEMO DEMO The Fabric Knowledge Base project includes a set of Logical Units, code examples and objects that are used in all Knowledge Base articles and Learning Items.
 It uses four SQLite databases as the data source.

 ## Setup Steps